redis-rb/redis-cluster-client/README.md

 In addition, this gem works multiple keys without a hash tag in MGET, MSET and DEL commands using pipelining internally automatically.
 If the first key includes a hash tag, this gem sends the command to the node as is.
-If the first key doesn't have a hash tag, this gem converts the command into a single-key command and sends them to nodes with pipelining, then gathering replies and returning them.
+If the first key doesn't have a hash tag, this gem converts the command into single-key commands and sends them to nodes with pipelining, then gathering replies and returning them.

 ```ruby